-- The State's actual salary base from the prior fiscal year.
-Previously, the State's salary base was estimated, but Chapter 94 of the Laws of 2015 now requires that the actual salary base from the prior fiscal year be used. - The employer contribution rates promulgated by the Office of the State Comptroller (OSC), which are based on factors such as life expectancies, estimates of when employees typically retire, and the performance of the Common Retirement Fund.
-Employer contribution rates are set at the higher of an actuarially-determined rate based on the above factors, or a minimum contribution rate of 4.5 percent prescribed by law, as required by Chapter 49 of the Laws of 2003.
+- The State's actual salary base from the prior fiscal year. - The employer contribution rates promulgated by the Office of the State Comptroller (OSC), which are based on factors such as life expectancies, estimates of when employees typically retire, and the performance of the Common Retirement Fund.

+Employer contribution rates are set at the higher of an actuarially-determined rate based on the above factors or a contribution rate of 4.5 percent, as required by Chapter 49 of the Laws of 2003.